Photographer rides out Ian to capture the storm for others - NewsBreak

 There was another reason Larsen wanted to stay.
 He is the part owner and photographer for the local news website santivachronicle.com.

-Larsen has spent a career in television and continues to run a television distribution consulting company.
+Larsen has spent a carrier in television and continues to run a television distribution consulting company.
 His first television job was as a reporter and anchor at an Indianapolis station.
-One of his co-workers was weatherman David Letterman.
+One of his co-workers was weatherman David Letterman .

 Larsen was attracted to Sanibel because of its old Florida charm and the community of residents who want to preserve it.
 The barrier island off Fort Myers has no buildings taller than three stories, no chain restaurants or stores, no traffic lights and is home to locally owned shops.
 It's famous for the thousands of shells that wash up on the beaches and is a quaint, picturesque island for tourists.